urbanemissionsinfo/AQI_bulletins/README.md

 7. `Box Annotations.ipynb`: It is the script used to build the Bokeh data application of the AQI data.
 The data application is live here: [Link](https://urbanemissionsinfo.github.io/AQI_bulletins/)

-8. `Datasette.ipynb`: Contains the process to convert the CSV into [Datasette](https://datasette.io/)
+8. `Datasette.ipynb`: Contains the process to convert the CSV into [Datasette](https://datasette.io/).
+The Datasette can be found here: [Datasette AQI Bulletins](https://aqi-bulletins.vercel.app/)